Lockheed Martin F-35 Lightning II: Design and production

 Testing found several major problems: early F-35B airframes were vulnerable to premature cracking, (Note: Early F-35Bs have a service life as low as 2,100 hours before retrofits as seen on Lot 9 and later aircraft.) the F-35C arrestor hook design was unreliable, fuel tanks were too vulnerable to lightning strikes, the helmet display had problems, and more.
 Software was repeatedly delayed due to its unprecedented scope and complexity.
 In 2009, the DoD Joint Estimate Team (JET) estimated that the program was 30 months behind the public schedule.
 In 2011, the program was "re-baselined"; that is, its cost and schedule goals were changed, pushing the IOC from the planned 2010 to July 2015.
 The decision to simultaneously test, fix defects, and begin production was criticized as inefficient; in 2014, Under Secretary of Defense for Acquisition Frank Kendall called it "acquisition malpractice".
 The three variants shared just 25% of their parts, far below the anticipated commonality of 70%.

 The program received considerable criticism for cost overruns and for the total projected lifetime cost, as well as quality management shortcomings by contractors.
 As of August 2023, the program was 80% over budget and 10 years late.

 The JSF program was expected to cost about $200 billion for acquisition in base-year 2002 dollars when SDD was awarded in 2001.
 As early as 2005, the Government Accountability Office (GAO) had identified major program risks in cost and schedule.
 The costly delays strained the relationship between the Pentagon and contractors.
-By 2017, delays and cost overruns had pushed the F-35 program's expected acquisition costs to $406.5 billion, with total lifetime cost (i.e., to 2070) to $1.5 trillion in then-year dollars which also includes operations and maintenance.
+By 2017, delays and cost overruns had pushed the F-35 program's expected acquisition costs to $406.5 billion, with total lifetime cost through 2070 to $1.5 trillion in then-year dollars, which also includes operations and maintenance.
+By 2024, the lifetime was extended to 2088, and the total lifetime cost was estimated at $2.1 trillion, about half of which was due to inflation.

 The F-35A's unit cost (not including engine) for LRIP Lot 13 was $79.2 million in base-year 2012 dollars.
-Delays in development and operational test and evaluation, including integration into the Joint Simulation Environment, pushed full-rate production decision from the end of 2019 to March 2024, although actual production rate had already approached the full rate by 2020; the combined full rate at the Fort Worth, Italy, and Japan FACO plants is 156 aircraft annually.
+Delays in development and operational test and evaluation, including integration into the Joint Simulation Environment, pushed the full-rate production decision from the end of 2019 to March 2024, although actual production rate had already approached the full rate by 2020; the combined full rate at the Fort Worth, Italy, and Japan FACO plants is 156 aircraft annually.